What do I need to know about Avian Flu?

 What is Avian Influenza?

 Just like humans, birds can get the flu.
 “Avian influenza,” “avian flu” or simply “bird flu” is a disease that affects birds, including poultry like chickens, turkeys and ducks.
 It is caused by a virus that is passed from bird to bird through their saliva, nasal secretions and/or feces.
 Other susceptible birds pick up the virus by directly touching the infected bird’s fluids or by touching a surface that has been contaminated by the fluids.
 There are two classifications of bird flu – low pathogenic avian influenza (LPAI) and highly pathogenic avian influenza (HPAI).
-Birds who contract LPAI sometimes don’t show any symptoms or show mild ones, like ruffled feathers or lower egg production.
-Birds with HPAI suffer more severe symptoms similar to symptoms of human flu like lack of energy or appetite, lack of coordination, coughing, sneezing or nasal secretions, and can cause rapid death.
+Birds who contract LPAI sometimes do not exhibit any symptoms or show mild ones, like ruffled feathers or a decrease in egg production.
+Birds with HPAI exhibit more severe symptoms such as lack of energy or appetite, lack of coordination, coughing, sneezing or nasal secretions.
+HPAI may also cause high morality.

 Can people catch avian influenza?